Lab Technology FAQs

 This is a great feature offered by many programs at the computer labs including Microsoft Word and Excel.
 Print preview allows you to see how your pages will look prior to printing.
 Mistakes can often be seen and corrected before a single piece of paper is used.

 Double-sided (duplex) printing reduces waste and all of our printers have this feature available.
 Please see a lab attendant for assistance with double-sided printing.

 Print Multiple Pages to a Single Sheet

 Virtually all applications allow you to print more than one page to a single sheet.
 Doing so allows a document that might normally require 20 sheets to be printed on five sheets with four pages per sheet.
 This is an excellent option if you happen to be printing out lots of notes for class.

 Print Only What You Need

 Students pay for prints using the new GopherGOLD account (which is accessed via your UCard).
 This allows students to easily manage funds online and have real time access to their account.
 Until this program is fully functional, however, students must add money to their account using a "Value Port " machine.
-The closest machines to CDes facilities are in Walter Library (second floor) and McGrath Hall.
+The closest machines to College of Design facilities are in Walter Library (second floor) and McGrath Hall.
 For more information about the GopherGOLD program, visit the UCard Office website.

 All inquiries about charges made on your GopherGOLD account must be taken up with the UCard Office.